The Dubliners (album)

-The Dubliners is the eponymous debut album by the Irish folk band The Dubliners.
+The Dubliners is the debut album by the Irish folk band The Dubliners.
 A studio recording in front of a small invited audience, It was produced by Nathan Joseph and released by Transatlantic Records in 1964.
 The line-up consisted of Ronnie Drew, Barney McKenna, Luke Kelly and Ciarán Bourke.

 The album is referred to on the back cover notes and has been reissued under the title The Dubliners with Luke Kelly as, by the time of its release, Luke had left the band.
 He rejoined in late 1965.